 What’s the difference between a labiaplasty and a vaginoplasty?

 We get asked this question a lot.
 We asked Dr Turner to explain.
 “Labiaplasty is focused on the external appearance of your genitalia.
 Whilst it is largely focused on aesthetics, it will also address external issues that can cause discomfort.
 The procedure is based around reducing and reshaping the labia minora.
 On the other hand, vaginoplasty is focused on tightening of the vagina.
 This means reducing the diameter of the vaginal canal.”

 Dr Turner has performed many of these surgeries and travels the world to ensure he is using the most reliable techniques to produce the best results available.
 Dr Turner has a real skill for helping you to feel comfortable, from your initial consultation through to your recovery from your surgery and has women all of Australia travelling to Sydney to seek his expertise.

 If you’d like to arrange a consult with Dr Scott Turner contact his clinic on 1300 437 758 or check out his dedicated labiaplasty website.
-If you’d like to read more about him first or other blogs about labiaplasty check out these links:
+If you’d like to read more about him first or other blogs about labiaplasty or his techniques check out these links:

 - SYDNEY – Labiaplasty Sydney – Dr Scott Turner